 This peaceful 1-mile loop around Lake Shenandoah is perfect for an early morning coffee walk or a casual hike.
 It’s a favorite among local fishermen and offers a serene escape into nature.

-Featuring unique rock formations and short hiking trails, this park is a hidden gem.
+Featuring unique rock formations and short hiking trails, Natural Chimneys Park is a hidden gem.
 It’s ideal for families or anyone looking for an easy day hike paired with fascinating geological features.

 The Outdoor Culture of the Shenandoah Valley